Mariakevin/Mariakevin/README.md

-- 👋 Hi, I’m @Mariakevin
+- 👋 Hi, I’m Mariakevin
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming, Coding and Hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in School
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with Students to learn
-- 📫 How to reach me ...
+- 📫 I’m available on Whatsapp number is +919176077974

 <!---
 Mariakevin/Mariakevin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.